Pinterest Best Practices For 2023

 If you've written an awesome new blog post or want to advertise a great new product and a pin just isn't enough, make sure to vary the look and feel of each subsequent pin in a big way:

-- For text overlays, use different colors, fonts, layout, graphics - the differences here shouldn’t be minor.
+- For text overlays, use different colors, fonts, layouts, and graphics - the differences here shouldn’t be minor.

 - For videos, don't make minor changes to one existing recording, but try to create new ones instead.